Eriold/motor-park-app/README.md

 `npm start`

-inside the folder **backend-motor-park** open the consol and excecute
+inside the folder **backend-motor-park** open the console and excecute

 `npm install`